srele96/sk-experiments/README.md

 Srecko Kostic's collection of experiments and reading topic wishlist in form of issues.
 This repository puts it all together.

 I start to like this repository.
-It servers as history and a tool to reflect back.
+It serves as a history and a tool to reflect.
 I can see how much I've improved.

 ## Experiments